 Depression caused by chronic illness often complicates that condition.
 That's especially true if the chronic illness is already causing some degree of pain and disruption in the person's life.
 Depression causes fatigue and a decrease in energy that may grow worse over time.
 Depression also has a tendency to force people to withdraw into social isolation.

 However, clinical depression is not simply a normal response to a chronic medical condition.
 Rather, people who are biologically vulnerable to the disease of depression may be at greater risk for developing it in the setting of certain stresses, including a chronic medical illness.
-When depressed mood occurs alongside problems coping with a stressful situation, including a chronic or serious medical illness, but other symptoms of major depression are not present, doctors often diagnose an "adjustment disorder" or "acute stress disorder.
+When the depressed mood occurs alongside problems coping with a stressful situation, including a chronic or serious medical illness, but other symptoms of major depression are not present, doctors often diagnose an "adjustment disorder" or "acute stress disorder.

 Which chronic illnesses can lead to depression?